Please specify your state to see available providers near you

 — Have a BMI of 27 or more and at least one weight-related health problem, like high blood pressure, type 2 diabetes, heart problems, or high cholesterol.

-To get a tirzepatide prescription online, schedule an appointment with a licensed healthcare provider on Klarity Health.
-Your provider will assess your needs and help you develop a medical weight loss program that includes medication, such as tirzepatide, if needed.
+To get a prescription online, schedule an appointment with a licensed healthcare provider on Klarity Health.
+Your provider will assess your needs and help you develop a medical weight loss program that may includes medication, such as tirzepatide, if needed.

 When you choose a provider on Klarity Health, you can have an appointment in as little as 24 hours.*

-Tirzepatide is a weight-loss injection you take once a week.
+Zepbound (tirzepatide) and Mounjaro (tirzepatide) are injections you take once a week.
 You inject yourself under the skin (subcutaneously), usually in your belly, upper thigh, or the back of your arm.

 If you take Zepbound or Mounjaro, they’re available in the same 6 dosages — 2.5, 5, 7.5, 10, 12.5, and 15 milligrams.
 You start at the lowest dose (2.5 milligrams).
 Your provider will increase your dose every 4 weeks until you reach your maintenance dose or the maximum dose (15 milligrams).
 Each dose comes in a prefilled single-use pen.
 A one-month supply of either medication is 4 pens.